tmmgn/react-native-snackbar-reddit/README.md

 ### Properties for all progress components

+Content is required prop, every other prop is optional

 | Prop              | Description                                               | Default    |
 | ----------------- | --------------------------------------------------------- | ---------- |
 | **`content`**     | Content of Snackbar.                                      | _None_     |